timKraeuter/LMCS-2024/README.md

 ![Ship goods twice proposition in Groove.](./artifacts/customPropositions/shipGoodsTwice.png)

-You can check that this state is never reached by using the following CTL proposition `AG(!shipGoodsTwice)`.
+You can check that this state is never reached using the CTL proposition `AG(!shipGoodsTwice)`.

 The **"noShipment"** proposition results in the following graph condition in Groove:

 ![No shipment proposition in Groove.](./artifacts/customPropositions/noShipment.png)

-You can check that a shipment always occurs by using the following CTL proposition `!AG(noShipment)`.
+You can check that a shipment always occurs using the CTL proposition `!AG(noShipment)`.

-The GT systems for the examples can be found [here](/artifacts/customPropositions/).
+The GT systems for the examples can be found [here](/artifacts/customPropositions/) ending in `.gps`.
 After downloading and unzipping, you can each Gt system in [Groove](https://groove.ewi.utwente.nl/) to explore the state space in detail and run model checking.

 # BPMN Analyzer tool